jacobfresco/kobo-annotation-exporter/README.md

 ## Notes

 - The application checks every 5 seconds for connected or disconnected Kobo devices
-- Text annotations are exported as markdown in Joplin
+- Text annotations are exported as markdown in Joplin using the configured template
 - Markup annotations are exported as images in Joplin
+- Highlight colors are preserved in the exported annotations
+- Multiple annotations from the same book are combined into a single Joplin note

 ## Troubleshooting